michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

     class="center"
 >}}

-Then there's the matter of my career.[^1] Sadly, it's been impacted by RP (besides using a humongous cursor and 150% size font).
+Then there's the matter of my career.[^1]

-People bristle whenever they hear or read somebody describe themself like this, but I've earned the right to say it: I'm _very_ talented at what I do and I work _very_ hard.
+I've earned the right to say it: I'm _very_ talented at what I do and I work _very_ hard.

-I've had people candidly question if this anecdote is true: I reduced the runtime of a production system at Capital One from 55 hours to 7 seconds.
-Yes -- that _actually_ happened.
+I've had people candidly question if this anecdote is true: I reduced the runtime of a system from 55 hours to 7 seconds.
+Yes -- that is true.

-If you want to read that as bragging, knock yourself out.
-May I kindly suggest an alternative perspective: feeling happy I found an intersection between what I'm naturally good at and what I enjoy doing.

-Whatever you choose, I'm making a point.

 Finding the motivation to not only finish but _crush_ my work was previously never a challenge for me, no matter what I was going through.
 Learning I was going blind -- _that I have a low-vision disability_ -- and that there's no cure abruptly changed that.

 Being a spiritual-boomer, I never saw myself taking short-term disability leave.
 But, between August and October, I did.
-Not because I _wanted to_ but because I found myself with no other choice.
-Understandably, my productivity plummetted.
-I couldn't focus on anything.
+Not because I _wanted to_ but because my productivity plummetted and I couldn't focus on anything.
 My heart felt like pumice.
+Multiple coworkers encouraged me to do so.
+I tried pushing through.
+But I kept hearing variations of, "it's times like this which are what leave are designed for".

-I wanted to trust my employer would understand.
-But, upon returning to work, without going into too many details, I've since learned they don't sympathize or understand.
+I wanted to trust my employer, as an institution, would understand.
+But they don't.
 Which is remarkable because my skip-manager's relative has RP.
-Out of everybody, he should understand the psychological blow.
-But I digress.

 If you want to wear my shoes for the next few minutes in order to understand what this journey has been like -- to experience a small sample of what I've been going through, that is -- then here's _one_ empathic portal you may walk through: